Personalization as a Shortcut for Few-Shot Backdoor Attack against Text-to-Image Diffusion Models: Method

 Although we can also inject the backdoor by using the identifier ``[V]'' with mismatched specific concept $W^*$ to train the text-to-image model, the attack shows different characteristics compared with the \texttt{nouveau-token} backdoor attack.
 In the training procedure of the \texttt{legacy-token} backdoor attack, if the text prompt is ``[V] dog'' and the corresponding mismatched concept $S^*$ is a specific car, then the embedding of ``[V] dog'' has to be simultaneously close to the latent code of the coarse class concept ``dog'' and the latent code of the specific car.
 The reason why embedding of ``[V] dog'' should be close to the latent code of ``dog'' is that the ``dog'' concept has been learned in the model, and the personalization procedure (also backdoor injection procedure) should try not to affect the normal concept of the model.
 Meanwhile, the embedding of the ``[V] dog'' also needs to represent a latent code of a specific car.
 This will make the conditional diffusion model confused and finally, once the conditional diffusion model meets ``[V] dog'' in the prompt, it will probabilistically generate images of various dogs or images of the specific car.
-We can find that the \texttt{legacy-token}-based backdoor is triggered by probability, resulting in a lower success rate of attacks than \texttt{nouveau-token}-based backdoor.
-However, the \texttt{legacy-token}-based backdoor has its own advantage, which is discussed in Sec.~\ref{sec:concl}.
-The choice of identifier is also an important factor to influence the effect of the backdoor attack and we conduct an empirical study in the experiment.
+We can find that the \texttt{legacy-token} backdoor attack is triggered by probability, resulting in a lower attack success rate than \texttt{nouveau-token} backdoor attack.
+The conclusion is verified by an empirical study that analyzes the attack performance of \texttt{legacy-token} backdoor.